 bsessions and compulsions are terribly upsetting and confounding.
 But when disorder criteria are met – obsessive-compulsive disorder – life can become a nightmare.
 Our guest post writer, Jason, shares his forty-year experience with what he calls hell on earth…

 If I didn’t do each one of the steps, it felt like I was going to die and everyone was going to get all of my stuff.
 I had to do this every time I left the house.

-Jason McKean sent me an email asking if he could guest-post for Chipur.
+Jason McKean sent me an email asking if he could guest post for Chipur.
 Given his personal experience, I was glad to get his story onboard.
 Jason has just started blogging at Journey From Anxiety to Peace.
 He offers his self-help book, Journey Toward Freedom: How to Stop Walking Around in Shackles and Start Being Free and Alive, there as well.
-I’ll zing you a link at the end.

 As you’ll see, Jason has been brutally honest.
 And I’m thinking he endured a good bit of pain while writing this powerful piece.
 I admire that.

 Have you ever survived hell on earth?
 Have you ever felt like a puppet under someone else’s control?
 That’s what an existence with obsessive-compulsive disorder (OCD) feels like.

 You get a thought that is scary, like harming someone you’re fond of.
 After this terrifying thought, you have to step back to make sure you didn’t actually do anything to harm the person.
 You have to check each time, since the mind doubts that you ever checked at all.